42wim/plugctl/README.md

 - daemon: starts a webserver and polls the device every second for information
    > - port: specify listen port for the webserver (default 8080) (only needed with -daemon)
    > - csvfile: specify cvsfile to write to (default "output.csv") (only needed with -daemon)

+## Configfile
+See plugctl.conf.sample (https://github.com/42wim/plugctl/blob/master/plugctl.conf.sample)

+If plugctl.conf exists in the current directory it will be used, otherwise a config file can specified using the -conf flag

+E.g. The ip of your plug can be specified in plugctl.conf, so you don't need to give the -ip option with every command

 ## Webserver
 When -daemon option is used, a webserver will listen by default on port 8080